Home Décor

 Photo by Veronique Trudel from Unsplash

-Quick Tip – Simple is effective: Don’t crowd a small space with too many contrasting colors.
+Insight – Simple is effective: Don’t crowd a small space with too many contrasting colors.
 Using a few more shades of blue to add some visual texture works, but don’t overdo it.

-Say Hello to Navy Blue and Yellow
+Navy Home Decor: Say Hello to Navy Blue and Yellow

 This is another classic combination, with the bright, warm tones of yellow contrasting nicely with the calmer, more subdued feel of navy blue.
-Using a dark navy base with bold mustard yellow pieces is a great way to make decor elements stand out and draw focus in a room, while softer, more delicate tones of yellow can complement light navy blue pieces in a less dramatic way.
+Using a dark navy base with bold mustard yellow pieces is a great way to make decor elements stand out and draw focus in a room, while softer, more delicate tones of yellow can complement light navy blue pieces less dramatically.
+The living room is a great place to experiment with this combination, with mustard yellow sofas standing out stunningly against navy blue walls.
+Similarly, soft yellow furnishings in a bedroom dominated by navy blue can help breathe some life and energy into a space.

 Navy Blue Living Room Interior Ideas by DeCasa Collections